 (trend mainly led my Chinese Millenials always looking for a good quality product)

-To export your products in China, you’ll get 3 different choices.
+To export your products in China, there are 3 main methods:

 - Universal Postal Union (UPU): An informal technique that allows you to send small parcels in China.
-It doesn’t require an import permit, but products may be subject to tax up to 15/30/60% according to your product.
-The total product value must not exceed 1000 RMB for 6 products, but need to check on the restrictions and prohibitions terms of import in China (cf. FedEx website).
+It doesn’t require an import permit, but products may be subject to tax of up to 15/30/60% according to your product.
+The total product value must not exceed 1000 RMB for 6 products and needs to be checked concerning the restrictions and prohibitions terms of import in China (cf. FedEx website).

-Keep in mind: For the last two types of export, shipments are subject to import tax payments, VAT and consumption tax (product tax is about 11.2% for the largest category of products or 25.5% for high-end cosmetics, luxury care, and perfume).
+Keep in mind: For the last two methods, shipments are subject to import tax payments, VAT and consumption tax (product tax is about 11.2% for the largest category of products or 25.5% for high-end cosmetics, luxury care, and perfume).

-Bonus for you: you can also ship your products to the Chinese border (Hong Kong for example) where it will be stored before being sent for an order.
-The good part is that if nobody in China buy it, you can still sell it through other channels in Asian countries.
+Bonus: you can also ship your products to the Chinese border (Hong Kong for example) where it will be stored before being fulfilled to the customer.
+The good part is that if nobody in China buys it, you can still sell it through other channels in Asian countries.